Elements Connect

 Custom field configuration

-• Create a Connect custom field, Select list single value.
+• Create a Connect custom field, Single Select List, and select the custom field type as Snapshot:

 • Save your field configuration